 Clarke made her professional debut for British Ladies in 1895 in Crouch End in front of a crowd of over 11,000, and graced famous stadiums like Wembley, St James’ Park and Portman Road.

-The 93-year-old became England’s first black manager when he took charge of Rochdale in 1960, leading them on a fairytale run to the 1962 League Cup final where they lost to Norwich City.
+Collins, who sadly passed away in February 2021 at the age of 94, became England’s first Black manager when he took charge of Rochdale in 1960.
+He led them on a fairytale run to the 1962 League Cup final where they lost to Norwich City.

 A former left-winger who made 90 appearances for Watford, Collins received the Service to Football Award at the 2017 League Managers Association Awards.
 He was caretaker manager for Bristol City and chief scout for Don Revie at Leeds United.
 When Revie became England manager in 1974, Collins helped compile dossiers on various opponents.
 When one was leaked to the media ahead of a game against Scotland, Collins was given the nickname, ‘Football’s Superspy’.